kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

  * Like expected there was no problem to indicate the "Stop" and "Yield" sign.
  * The "Speed limit (80km/h)" was indicated right as well.
-The detection hat no problem to indicate two characters and the "2 closed circle" number 8.
-With a big distance It detects the "1 closed circle - 1 open circle" number 6 and the "2 open circle" number three  as a possible result.
+The detection had no problem to indicate two characters and the "2 closed circle" number 8.
+With a big distance it detected the "1 closed circle - 1 open circle" number 6 and the "2 open circle" number three  as a possible result.
  * The "No vehicles" sign wasn't detected.
-The detection got the red cirkle of the "No passing" sign und got a horizontal strucktur.
+The detection got the red circle of the "No passing" sign und got a horizontal structure.

 ---